General Visitor Information

 The Maryland State House soon after its completion, by Charles Willson Peale.
 Published in Columbian Magazine, 1789.

-Completed in 1779, it was the site of nationally important events during the American Revolution, including George Washington's resignation as commander in chief of the Continental Army from the army, and the ratfication of the Treaty of Paris.
+Completed in 1779, it was the site of nationally important events after the American Revolution, including George Washington's resignation as commander-in-chief of the Continental Army, and the ratification of the Treaty of Paris.
 The rich architecture and history of the building was recognized in 1960 when the State House was designated as a National Historic Landmark.

-The Maryland General Assembly convenes in the Maryland State House for three months each year.
+The Maryland General Assembly convenes in the State House for for ninety days, from January to April.
 The governor, lieutenant governor, speaker of the House of Delegates and president of the Senate all have their offices in the historic building.

 The State House is administered by the State House Trust which oversees the interpretation of the building as well as its care and maintenance.
 The Trust also has responsibility for the use of the public areas of the State House.